sobhanhashemi7/sobhanhashemi7/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c language and wordpress
 - 💞️ I’m looking to collaborate on c and wordpress projects
-- ⚡ Fun fact: I'm soccer player
+- ⚡ Fun fact: I love cars